View a markdown version of this page

 Tool Search Tool allows Claude to work with hundreds or even thousands of tools without loading all their definitions into the context window upfront.
 Instead of declaring all tools immediately, you can mark them with defer_loading: true, and Claude finds and loads only the tools it needs through the tool search mechanism.

-To access this feature you must use the beta header tool-search-tool-2025-10-19.
+To access this feature, you must include tool-search-tool-2025-10-19 in the anthropic_beta parameter.
 Note that this feature is currently only available via the InvokeModel and InvokeModelWithResponseStream APIs.

 Tool definition: